bhattsameer/bhattsameer.github.io/_posts/2020/2021-01-01-client-side-encryption-bypass-part-1.markdown

     ![](/images/encryption_bypass_part1/10.png)

-    First index.php will invoke which redirect to Validate.php and that validate.php will contains our email and encrypted password as parameter and in response we will get encrypted data.
+    First login.php will invoke which redirect to Validate.php and that validate.php will contains our email and encrypted password as parameter and in response we will get encrypted data.

     Post we will get OTP.php page where we need to fill up our OTP, and when we click on submit it will redirect to otpvalidate.php and that otpvalidate will contains our otp in encrypted format and in response we will get encrypted data.